 You can also keep an observant eye on your child in the process so you can see for yourself areas where your child is struggling.

-If your child’s teacher has told you that your child is struggling in class, give Sandstone a call.
+If your child’s teacher has told you that your child is struggling in class, schedule a Brain Map.
 Let our Neurofeedback specialists shed a little light on how this safe, effective treatment can give your child the tools they need to succeed now and for the rest of their life.